Tyler Boyd Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- Against the Jets, Boyd has averaged 41.5 receiving yards per game in his two career matchups, 5.0 fewer than his over/under for Sunday's game.
+- Boyd's 41.5 receiving yards per game in his two matchups against the Jets are 5.0 fewer than his over/under for Sunday's game.

-- In two matchups, Boyd has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Jets.
+- In two matchups, Boyd has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.

-- The 291.8 yards per game the Jets are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The 291.8 passing yards the Jets allow per game makes them the NFL's 26th-ranked pass defense this season.

-- The Jets' defense is third in the NFL, conceding 1.2 passing touchdowns per game.
+- At 1.2 passing TDs conceded per game, the Jets defense is ranked third in the league.

 Recent Performances